linsquared/instaTravel-client/README.md

 # InstaTravel

+## Description:
 InstaTravel is an innovative web application designed to help people who dislike planning trips.
 It allows users to choose from a wide selection of pre-existing itineraries submitted by other travelers on the app.
+This app makes it easy for you to follow itineraries uploaded by your favorite bloggers, influencers, and friends.
 In addition, it provides a platform for travelers to share their past itineraries with others, making them easily accessible and shareable.

-### Description:

-With InstaTravel, planning your next trip is a breeze.
-Whether you're on a budget, have a specific destination in mind, or a set duration, this app makes it easy for you to follow travel itineraries uploaded by your favorite bloggers, influencers, and friends.
 With a diverse selection of itineraries to choose from, you can pick one that suits your interests and style.
 So, stop planning and start traveling!

 ## Table of Content
 Features and user Flow